 In 2018, she received her doctorate in History from Johns Hopkins University, where she worked with Todd Shepard.
-She previously received an MA in Social Sciences from the University of Chicago, where she worked with Leora Auslander on her thesis, “Against the Exotic: Representation, Migration, and Education in the Writings of the Black Feminists in Interwar Paris.”
+She previously received an MA in Social Sciences from the University of Chicago, where she worked with Leora Auslander on a thesis on Black feminism in interwar Paris.

 Hear more about some of her work on the Ottoman History Podcast: